twirphp/twirp/README.md

 ## Installation

-Download the plugin from the [Releases](https://github.com/twirphp/twirp/releases) page.
+Download prebuilt binaries for the protoc plugin from the [releases](https://github.com/twirphp/twirp/releases) page.

-Alternatively you can use the following oneliner to install the plugin:
+Alternatively, you can use the following oneliner to install the plugin:

 ```bash
 curl -Ls https://git.io/twirphp | bash -b path/to/bin